Am0rphous/Awesome/Hacking/Hacking.md

 - [OutlookParasite](https://github.com/vivami/OutlookParasite) - _Outlook persistence using VSTO add-ins._
 - [SharpClipHistory](https://github.com/FSecureLABS/SharpClipHistory) - _SharpClipHistory is a .NET application written in C# that can be used to read the contents of a user's clipboard history in Windows 10 starting from the 1809 Build._

-## Password and Brute Force related tools
+## Password, cracking and Brute Force related tools
 - [CeWL](https://github.com/digininja/CeWL/) - Spiders a URL to a specified depth and searches for words that can be used for password attacks.
 - [CrackQ](https://github.com/f0cker/crackq) - A Python Hashcat cracking queue system.
 - [Depix](https://github.com/beurtschipper/Depix) - Recovers passwords from pixelized screenshots.
 - [HackBrowserData](https://github.com/moonD4rk/HackBrowserData) - _Decrypt passwords/cookies/history/bookmarks from the browser. 一款可全平台运行的浏览器数据导出解密工具。_
+- [Hash-Buster](https://github.com/s0md3v/Hash-Buster) - Crack hashes in seconds.
 - [Mimikatz](https://github.com/gentilkiwi/mimikatz) - _A little tool to play with Windows security._
 - [MSOLSpray](https://github.com/dafthack/MSOLSpray) - A password spraying tool for Microsoft Online accounts (Azure/O365).
   - [TREVORspray](https://github.com/blacklanternsecurity/TREVORspray) - A featureful round-robin SOCKS proxy and Python O365 sprayer based on MSOLSpray which uses the Microsoft Graph API.